rbeeli/Timestamps64.jl/README.md

 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](./LICENSE)
 ![Maintenance](https://img.shields.io/maintenance/yes/2024)

-This package provides an efficient `Timestamp64` type with nanosecond precision.
+This package provides an efficient `Timestamp64` datetime type with nanosecond precision.
 It is a wrapper around a single `Int64` value (8 bytes) that represents the number of nanoseconds since the UNIX epoch.
+Benchmarks show that common date/time operations are as fast as Julia's built-in `DateTime` type, or even significantly faster in some cases (see below).

 `Timestamp64` can store values ranging from `1970-01-01T00:00:00.000000000` to `2262-04-11 23:47:16.854775807`, which should be sufficient for most applications.

+This package works with Julia's built-in `Dates` module, providing methods to convert between `Timestamp64` and `DateTime`, `Date`, and `Time` types.
+Furthermore, the common accessor functions for year, month, day, hour, minute, second, millisecond, microsecond, and nanosecond, among others, are provided.

+Every function is unit-tested to ensure correctness, usually against the corresponding `Dates` function.

+> [!NOTE]
+> `Timestamp64`'s `now` methods return the current time in UTC, which is different from `Dates.now()` which returns the current time in the local time zone.

+> [!NOTE]
+> Due to a different origin epoch (`1970-01-01T00:00:00.000000000` in `Timestamp64` vs. `0000-01-01T00:00:00` in `DateTime`), the rounding of `Timestamp64` with time periods smaller than `Day(1)` is not identical to the rounding of `DateTime`.
+This implementation corresponds to C++'s `chrono` rounding behavior.

+> [!NOTE]
+> The default precision/unit of the difference of two `Timestamp64` objects is `Nanosecond`, while the default precision/unit of the difference of two `DateTime` objects is `Millisecond`.

+## Supported platforms

+This package is supported on the following platforms (64-bit only):
+- Linux
+- macOS Sierra 10.12 and later (needs `clock_gettime` support)

+Examples of not supported platforms:
+- Any 32-bit system
+- Windows operating systems
+- Older macOS versions before 10.12

+## Background

 The reason this package was created is that the built-in `Dates.DateTime` type in Julia is not able to represent nanosecond precision.
 The `Dates.DateTime` type has millisecond precision, which is insufficient for some specialized applications.

-This package works with Julia's built-in `Dates` module, providing methods to convert between `Timestamp64` and `DateTime`, `Date`, and `Time` types.
-Furthermore, the common accessor functions for year, month, day, hour, minute, second, millisecond, microsecond, and nanosecond, among others, are provided.

-Every function is unit-tested, usually against the corresponding `Dates` function, to ensure correctness.

-Note: Due to a different origin epoch (`1970-01-01T00:00:00.000000000` in `Timestamp64` vs. `0000-01-01T00:00:00` in `DateTime`), the rounding of `Timestamp64` with time periods smaller than `Day(1)` is not identical to the rounding of `DateTime`.
-This implementation corresponds to C++ `chrono` rounding behavior.

 ## API documentation